kevintran10/OOP_Parking_Garage_Group_3/README.md

 Here's an article on doing so -- https://stackoverflow.com/questions/3903817/pull-new-updates-from-original-github-repository-into-forked-github-repository

-Your parking gargage class should have the following methods:
+Your parking garage class should have the following methods:
 - takeTicket
    - This should decrease the amount of tickets available by 1
    - This should decrease the amount of parkingSpaces available by 1